MaterializeInc/materialize/doc/user/content/get-started.md

 ### Prepare your environment

 Before getting started, let's prepare an isolated environment for experimenting that guarantees we won't interfere with other workloads running in your database.
-For that, we'll first create a new [cluster](/overview/key-concepts/#clusters) with dedicated physical resources.
+As a first step, create a new [cluster](/overview/key-concepts/#clusters) with dedicated physical resources:

 ```sql
 CREATE CLUSTER quickstart REPLICAS (small_replica (SIZE = '2xsmall'));